 Ms. Tippett: I was looking at the Lab/Shul website, and it’s just — it’s really fun.
 And I think it follows on — it’s kind of an expression of the playful and serious forms that way of moving forward can take.
 Like there’s one post that’s advice from Kermit. [laughs] And I don’t know if you write these, or who writes these.
 “Last night, 15 Lab/Shul co-creators answered their first ever community call to action to share their energy, excitement, and exasperation in this moment when our political future feels uncertain.
 The resounding answer: Connect.
 Or our sage Kermit the Frog says, ‘Someday we’ll find it / The rainbow connection / The lovers, the dreamers, and me.’”
 And I’ve been humming that song ever since, because I still remember learning that when my kids were small, and it’s such a beautiful song.

 Rabbi Lau-Lavie: Well, I’m so happy to say that this is one of the few posts that I did not write.

 Ms. Tippett: [laughs] OK.

-Rabbi Lau-Lavie: If you are — if one is aware of the ground beneath one’s feet.
-I think one of the — where this post-ethnic opportunity and this interreligious dialogue becomes challenging is that for so many people of different faiths, the last century has not provided deep education and literacy of what it is that’s so sacred and meaningful about our ground.
+Rabbi Lau-Lavie: If one is aware of the ground beneath one’s feet.
+I think where this post-ethnic opportunity and this interreligious dialogue becomes challenging is that for so many people of different faiths, the last century has not provided deep education and literacy of what it is that’s so sacred and meaningful about our ground.

 Ms. Tippett: Yeah, and to me — again, on the Lab/Shul website there is a write-up about something that I heard about after the election, these meetings with Muslim and Jewish women.
 Did you write this one?
 “On Sunday, I sat, cried, and sang with 500 Muslim and Jewish women at the Sisterhood of Salaam Shalom gathering.”